 It has been said that panty liners are a great solution for keeping dry and clean while summiting Kilimanjaro.

 All of our meals will be prepared by our support team and will include breakfast, lunch, and dinner.
 Even though we will have food 3 times a day, due to the number of calories we’ll be burning, it’s important to have snacks with you in your day backpack.
 Here are a few products we recommend:

 Create a “Summit Night” iPod/iPad/iPhone/Android playlist ahead of time, making sure that it’s at least 8-hours long and will get you to the top!

 Keep your iPod and all other electronics deep in a breast pocket or wrapped in your clothes, socks, etc. so they don’t freeze on summit day!

 Batteries perform worse in extreme climates.
 Bring backups for all of your electronics.
 No sense lugging your camera all the way to the summit only to realize the freezing cold has drained your batteries and your camera doesn’t have enough battery power to work.
 Be prepared!

-We hope that our Kilimanjaro Gear and Packing List serves you as a good guide for your preparation.
-It’s a challenging climb but with the right gear it’s a little bit easier.
+We hope that our Kilimanjaro Gear and Packing List serve you as a good guide for your preparation.
+It’s a challenging climb but with the right gear, it’s a little bit easier.
 Kilimanjaro is truly a test of your mind and it’s hard enough as it stands.
 Make sure you’re prepared.
 Please share this Kilimanjaro Gear and Packing List with family and friends who will be attempting the summit.
 Thank you.